 - Warit Choovaree, Procurement Director of Thaisarco, based in Phuket, Thailand, with 22 years experience in the tin industry.

-The RMI regularly engages with external stakeholders in order to stay abreast of key stakeholder issues and concerns, inform stakeholders of progrma developments, and to solicit feedback on RMI programs and initiatives.
+The RMI regularly engages with external stakeholders in order to stay abreast of key stakeholder issues and concerns, inform stakeholders of progrm developments, and to solicit feedback on RMI programs and initiatives.
 This is done both through individual meetings and through the RMI’s monthly multi-stakeholder calls.
 In addition, RMI has a public consultation process for new programs, allowing for input from the public and interested parties to guide the development and continual improvement of RMI’s work.

 RMI participates in numerous external bodies, including but not limited to:

 - Better Sourcing Program (BSP) – Advisory Committee Member

 - CAPAZ Market Entry Standard - Advisory Group and Standard Committee Member

 - European Partnership for Responsible Minerals (EPRM) – Launching Partner and Board Member

 - International Conference of the Great Lakes Region (ICGLR) – Audit Committee, International Industry Representative